eerotal/LibreSignage/README.rst

   are counted from the docs in the dist/ directory.
 This way the generated API endpoint docs can be taken into account too.

-You can also pass some other arguments to the LiberSignage makefile.
+You can also pass some other arguments to the LibreSignage makefile.

 INST=<config file> - (default: Last generated config.)
   Manually specify a config file to use.